bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ##### How do I use brupop?

 How to install Brupop is covered in the [Brupop documentation](https://github.com/bottlerocket-os/bottlerocket-update-operator#installation).

+Essentially, you will need to do the following:

+1. Install `cert-manager`
+2. Install `brupop`
+3. Label your Bottlerocket nodes with the appropriate label.
+In most cases, you will want to use `bottlerocket.aws/updater-interface-version=2.0.0`.

 #### EKS